Edit

 Stream creation properties

-The following properties are shared between the vendor specific audio driver stack and the Bluetooth LE Audio Profile via the ACXOBJECTBAG DDIs to inform decisions on stream endpoint creation and configuration, as shown in the Stream Creation scenario.
+The following properties are shared between the vendor specific audio driver stack and the Bluetooth LE Audio Profile via the ACXOBJECTBAG DDIs.
+These properties inform decisions on stream endpoint creation and configuration, as shown in the Stream Creation scenario.

 BluetoothLEAudio_CodecCapabilities

-This property is set by the audio driver to indicate support for audio streaming capabilities that are supported in the audio driver or audio DSP.
+The audio driver sets this property to indicate support for audio streaming capabilities that are supported in the audio driver or audio DSP.
 The property value is set using the DDI AcxObjectBagAddBlob and the format of the value is the same as a PAC record as defined in the PACS specification.

 The Windows Bluetooth LE Audio profile reads the property to determine the possible codec configurations and stream composition to use.